Marijuana Grow Guide

 Why trimming is important

-Harvest time is fast approaching and no one can be happier than the grower that has spent months taking care of his green babies to produce top-shelf bud.
+Harvest time is fast approaching and no one can be happier than the grower that has spent months taking care of his green babies to produce top-shelf buds.
 However, the job isn’t over yet, another hurdle has to be jumped before reaping the rewards: trimming.
 Trimming is an important aspect of harvesting because it can make such a great impact on the look, potency, and smoke of the final bud.
-Well trimmed bud will make buyers excited and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of the bud.
+Well trimmed buds will make buyers excited and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of the bud.
 Badly trimmed bud does not give off a good first impression and brings down the entire quality of the bud.
 Poorly trimmed bud dilutes the overall potency of the flower as the less potent leaves are wrapping around the outside of the bud and smoking it will feel harsher.
 If you are simply growing a few plants for your own personal use then by all means trim, or don’t trim, to your liking.
 Although, if you wanted to sell some bud to a local dispensary then you should do a good job of trimming to make sure your bud looks like it belongs on the top shelf.

 Trimming methods